UNIT- VI SOCIOLOGY AND EDUCATION

 education.

-The sociology of education is the study of how social institutions and forces affect
+sociology of education is the study of how social institutions and forces

 educational processes and outcomes, and vice versa.
 By many, education is understood to